Revinate leaves their ELK stack behind to find huge gains with ChaosSearch -- Read More!

 • Monitoring inbound traffic sources and patterns

-Achieving a proactive security posture starts with having the right tools in place for detection and response.
-With a combination of AWS services, a SIEM and a security data lake solution, threat hunters can more accurately pinpoint the actions of APTs, shortening the duration of attacks and potentially saving millions of dollars.
+Maintaining a proactive security posture starts with having the right tools in place to effectively discover advanced persistent threats on AWS.
+With a combination of AWS services, a SIEM and a security data lake solution with built-in data lake observability, threat hunters can more accurately identify APTs, shortening the duration of attacks and potentially saving millions of dollars.

 About the Author, David Bunting